Ableton’s premier DAW (Digital Audio Workstation) gains a ton of new features and some welcome interface tweaks.

 The latest version of Granulator (III) is now also MPE-enabled.
 A three-stage saturation plugin called Roar has been added, and there are two new packs: Lost and Found (unusual sounds), and the Performance Pack which is aimed at the needs of live performers.

-You can check out the comparison chart, but unless your needs are meager indeed, you’ll need at least Standard.
-I was present for the evolution from 4-track to 8-track to 16-track to 24-track–and every jump made a world of difference in the ease of production.
+You can check out the comparison chart, but unless your needs are meager indeed, you’ll need Standard at the very least.
+I was present for the evolution from 4-track to 8-track to 16-track to 24-track tape machines–and every jump made a world of difference in the ease of production.

-More importantly in my case, however, is that the Ableton Sampler is only available in suite.
+More importantly to the purchasing decision in my case, however, is that the Ableton Sampler is only available in suite.
 Intro and Standard only feature Simpler which doesn’t support velocity layers, i.e., multiple samples of which one is played according to the level of velocity employed.
-This vastly complicates the process of creating realistic orchestral instruments, drums, etc. If you have a third-party sample player, this won’t affect you.
+This vastly complicates the process of creating realistic orchestral instruments, drums, etc. If you have a third-party sample player such as native Instruments’ Kontakt, this won’t affect you.

-Above is the MIDI editor FL Studio users wanted, below is the one I use with the training wheels hidden.
+Above is the Live MIDI editor, FL Studio users were clamoring for, while below is the one I use with the training wheels hidden.
 In truth, I find scale highlighting on the piano representation somewhat of a visual muddle.
 Being equally truthful, I find the fold and some of the modulation and generative functions useful.
 Thanks FL Studio users!

 My real wish is to be able to apply grooves (MIDI timing and velocity templates) to only notes I’ve selected, rather than entire clips.
 For instance, groove only the cymbals or kick, etc.